iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/8sem/e2/design_of_pressurized_and_micro_irrigation_system.md

-## DESIGN OF PRESSURIZED AND MICRO IRRIGATION SYSTEM
-**AE 765 01**

-**Course Objective:**

-To familiarize and orient students in theory, planning, technological development and management in engineering problem solving in the area of pressurized and micro-irrigation system.

-### **Syllabus**

 1. **Introduction (7 hours)**
     * Concept and Importance of pressurized and micro irrigation
     * Types of pressurized and micro irrigation system